 Tuck Into a Christmas Meal with a Difference

-Take a Tour of the London Christmas Lights
+Take a Self-Guided Tour of the London Christmas Lights

 Obviously Oxford Street and Regent Street are the biggies – their lights are two of the most-visited Christmas attractions in London.

-There really there are so many London Christmas lights that it’s best to put on a warm winter coat and walk to as many as possible once it gets dark (who am I kidding, it’s winter, it’s pretty much always dark).
+There really are so many London Christmas lights that it’s best to put on a warm winter coat and walk to as many as possible once it gets dark (who are we kidding, it’s winter, it’s pretty much always dark).

 Book Tickets for a Christmas Panto in London